 - The manipulative wife who separates the lovers; a vicious other-woman

-- Multiple men who vie for the heroine’s affections
+- Multiple men vying for the heroine’s affection

 - Even a couple of cute kids.

 One thing I love about older Harlequins is the quick-moving plots, and this one is no different.